 Likewise, the hormone produced in secreting tumours can lead to a series of complications if they are not correctly treated.
 For example, in the case of prolactinoma, there may be infertility, changes in menstrual rhythm or a decrease in libido.

 In the case of acromegaly, there may be changes in appearance that are difficult to reverse, hypertension, diabetes, shortness of breath, a higher risk of other tumours, such as polyps in the intestine, or thyroid nodules, cardiac anomalies.
-Cushing's disease is also associated with physical changes, weight increase, hypertension, diabetes, osteoporosis, and increased cardiovascular risk.
+Cushing's disease is also associated with physical changes, weight increase, high blood pressure, diabetes, osteoporosis, and increased cardiovascular risk.